SoftwarePotential/samples/Sp.Samples.LicenseManagement.Store/README.markdown

 This sample is intended to illustrate the required components of an application which:
 * Facilitates an administrator to create, read, update/edit and delete entries to a catalogue of products
 	* The administrator must assign a valid Software Potential Sku Id to each catalogue entry.
 As such, the product details and associated Sku Id should relate to a similar product SKU created at the Software Potential portal.
+	* The administrator can assign a License type to the catalog entries
 * Facilitates a customer to view a list of products, select a product of interest and to ‘buy’ this product
 	* At the point of sale of a product, the Software Potential Web APIs are utilised to provide the customer with licensing information (Activation Key and License Id)